Does 5G have implications for health and safety?

 Cancer Research UK list mobile phones and mobile networks as a ‘cancer myth’ since the radio frequency electromagnetic radiation that mobile phones and phone masts transmit and receive is non-ionising.
 This non-ionising radiation does not have enough energy to damage DNA and therefore cannot directly cause cancer.

-5G digital connectivity is expected to protect and maintain the environment once deployed through reducing emissions and identifying environmental problems early.
+5G digital connectivity is expected to protect and maintain the environment once deployed by reducing emissions and identifying environmental problems early.

-The Scottish Government, Public Health England and other organisations have concluded that there is no evidence that 5G will have any long-lasting negative effects on the environment nor on adults or children’s health.
+The Scottish Government, Public Health England and other organisations have concluded that there is no evidence that 5G will have any long-lasting adverse effects on the environment, adults, or children’s health.

 Article published September 2021